- 16 years old to start the program

 The first step in this process is to enroll in the seven day ATP-CTP course.
 This is an FAA mandated course which consists of 30 hours of ground school and 10 hours of flight simulator training in the Airbus A320.
 Immediately following the course, the student will be able to take the ATP written exam in our testing center.
 Once the exam is passed, the student will continue on to the practical training portion and prepare for the ATP checkride.

 The FAA allows a candidate to obtain the ATP Certificate without Type-rating, allowing them to train in our light twin aircraft.
 This option is suitable for airmen who do not plan to fly a particular aircraft at that point in time.
 We offer this program in our Beechcraft Duchess (BE-76) or Tecnam P2006T.
-The course consists of 10 hours of ground school and 10 hours of flight training.
+The ATP flight training consists of 10 hours of ground school and 10 hours of flight training.
 The check ride will be conducted on the same aircraft the student trained in.
 Once the exam is passed, the candidate will receive the FAA Multi-engine ATP Certificate.

 If the ATP pilot becomes employed with a company that operates specific aircraft weighing over 12,500 pounds, the said pilot will be required to obtain a Type-Rating in that particular aircraft.